cyberbotics/webots-doc/reference/procedural-proto-nodes.md

   # template statements can be used from here
   %{
-    -- a template statement can be written on several lines if fields.nSteps.value lt 1 then
+    -- a template statement can be written on several lines if fields.nSteps.value < 1 then
       print('nSteps should be strictly positive')
     end